joeldmyers/python-sandbox-2/README.md

 You can convert a value to a different type using `int(5)`, `float(3.0)`, etc.

+With strings, it's best practice to use double quotes, to avoid issues when using an apostrophe.

 ### Syntax Error ###

 Read any syntax errors that show in the command line from bottom to top.